SylviaOne/Repo-hub/README.md

-## "Dad, do you think it's going to snow this winter?"
-"I dont know, its all up in the air"
+## Did you hear about the cow who jumped over the barbed wire fence?
+It was udder destruction.